H2CO3/Sparkling/doc/semantics.md

 or an array member.
 The operand must be of type number.

 §3.9.3.
 The `[]` operator.
 This operator requires a subscript expression in addition to its (left-hand side) operand.
-The LHS must be an array.
-The result of the operation is a reference to the value in the array that corresponds to the key specified by the subscript expression.
+The LHS must be an array or a string.
+If the left operand is an array, then the result of the operation is a reference to the value in the array that corresponds to the key specified by the subscript expression.
+If the left-hand-side operand is a string, then the RHS must be an integer in the range `[-N...N)`, where `N` is the length of the string.
+Then, the result of the operation is an integer - the character code of the character at the specified index in the string if the index is non-negative.
+If the index is negative, then the operator counts backwards (returns the `idx`th character from the right, where -1 is the index of the last character).
+If the LHS is not an array or a string, the string subscript is not an integer expression or it is out of bounds, this operator raises a runtime error.
+**Since strings are not mutable, an error is also thrown when a subscript expression with a string on its LHS is assigned to.**

 §3.9.4.
 The `()` operator.
 The `()` operator may have zero or more additional operands between the two parentheses along with the left-hand side, which will